University of New Orleans Panhellenic Association Recruitment Rules

 wooden "yard letters," laptop computers, projectors and screens, framed chapter composites,

-chapter scrapbooks, members’ personal paraphernalia (jerseys, picture frames, keychains,
+members' personal paraphernalia (jerseys, picture frames, keychains, etc.), chapter

-etc.), chapter awards, and lattice work.
-Lattice work will be limited to the amount
+awards, and lattice work.
+Lattice work will be limited to the amount necessary to

-necessary to cover one wall (whichever is shortest) of the chapter’s recruitment room.
+cover one wall (whichever is shortest) of the chapter's recruitment room.
+Panhellenic

-Panhellenic advisors and the Executive Board have the right to refuse any item listed
+advisors and the Executive Board have the right to refuse any item listed on a wish

-In attendance will be the Panhellenic recruitment chair, the Panhellenic advisor(s),
+In attendance will be the Panhellenic recruitment chair, Greek advisor, and chapter

-and chapter recruitment chair.
-Chapter presidents have the option of attending their
+recruitment chair.
+Chapter presidents and chapter advisor(s) have the option of attending

-A chapter roster must be turned in to the recruitment chair on the first of every
+6. A chapter roster must be turned in to the recruitment chair at the beginning of

 during any round, and only minimal decorations should be used.
 Panhellenic will provide